-The technique of making cottage cheese dates back to thousands of years in Europe, wherein traditional herders learnt the art of preserving excess skim milk to curdle naturally and then processing it further to soft, bland cheese.
+The technique of making cottage cheese dates back thousands of years in Europe, wherein traditional herders learned the art of preserving excess skim milk to curdle naturally and then processing it further to soft, bland cheese.

 |Fresh cottage cheese.
 Courtesy: Marco verch|

-Traditionally, cottage cheese is prepared from pasteurized and skimmed cow's milk.
-Use of clean, sanitized milk utensils is the key for good quality cottage cheese.
-Initially, heat the milk to 70°F. The add 3 ounces of starter to each gallon pasteurized skim milk in order to curdle it.
-Generally, freshly made, cultured buttermilk employed as starter.
-Mix the starter thoroughly in the skim milk by stirring at least 3 minutes.
+Traditionally, cottage cheese is prepared from pasteurized and skimmed cows milk.
+The use of clean, sanitized milk utensils is the key to good quality cottage cheese.
+First, heat the milk to 70°F. Then, add 3 ounces of starter to each gallon of pasteurized skim milk in order to curdle it.
+Generally, freshly made, cultured buttermilk is employed as a starter.
+Mix the starter thoroughly in the skim milk by stirring for at least 3 minutes.

-Keep the mixture set for 12 to 14 hours until the curdling process complete.
+Keep the mixture sit for 12 to 14 hours until the curdling process is complete.
 During setting, certain bacteria in the starter change lactose (milk sugar) into lactic acid, which is a sour compound.
-When enough lactic acid has been developed in the skim milk, it curdles the casein, which is the main protein of milk.
+When enough lactic acid has been developed in skim milk, it curdles the casein, which is the main protein of milk.

-Then, check for the curd, which should be firm and solid and produce a sharp, smooth break, dip a finger on a slant and lifted up slowly.
+Then, check for the curd, which should be firm and solid and produce a sharp, smooth break.
 The flavor should be clean and pleasantly sour at this time.

-Next, to cream and salt the curd, empty it into a bowl and add about 100g of sweet cream and one teaspoon of salt to taste to each pound.
+Next, to cream and salt the curd, empty it into a bowl, and add about 100g of sweet cream and one teaspoon of salt to taste each pound.
 Mix the cream and salt thoroughly into the cheese, cover the bowl, and keep refrigerated until used.
-If good sanitary precautions are used throughout the manufacturing process, the cheese should keep under refrigeration for 1 to 2 weeks without spoilage.
+If good sanitary precautions are used throughout the manufacturing process, the cheese should be kept under refrigeration for 1 to 2 weeks without spoilage.

 Cottage cheese is one of the nutritious, low-calorie dairy products; carries just 81 cal/100g.
-It contains 10-15% protein and small amounts of high calorie fats and sugars.
-It, therefore, is quite popular and an excellent food for people who are dieting.
+It contains 10-15% protein and small amounts of high-calorie fats and sugars.
+It, therefore, is a quite popular and excellent food for people who are dieting.

-It contains good amounts of calcium and phosphorous; and together with vitamin-D, cottage cheese ensures sufficient nutrients available for bone growth, especially in the children.
+It contains good amounts of calcium and phosphorous; and together with vitamin D, cottage cheese ensures sufficient nutrients available for bone growth, especially in children.

-It provides high-quality protein that is rich in all essential amino acids required for growth and development and help stay healthy.
+It provides high-quality protein that is rich in all essential amino acids required for growth and development and helps stay healthy.

-Cottage cheese is low-lactose dairy product and contains minimal amount of lactose (0.1 g/oz) making it one of the good source of protein and minerals for those with lactose intolerance.
-During curdling process, most of naturally occurring lactose in milk is converted into more easily digestible lactic acid.
+Cottage cheese is a low-lactose dairy product and contains minimal amount of lactose (0.1 g/oz) making it one of the good sources of protein and minerals for those with lactose intolerance.
+During the curdling process, most of the naturally occurring lactose in milk is converted into more easily digestible lactic acid.

 Like other dairy products, cottage is free of gluten.
-It, therefore an important source of gluten-free food that is rich in protein, minerals and vitamins.
+It is, therefore an important source of gluten-free food that is rich in protein, minerals, and vitamins.

-It is an healthy food product since most of the constituents in skim milk undergo biochemical changes into more easily digestible and health benefiting products.
+It is a healthy food product since most of the constituents in skim milk undergo biochemical changes into more easily digestible and health-benefiting products.

 Cottage contains all the vitamins available in the milk, both fat-soluble and B-complex group of vitamins.
 It is particularly rich in riboflavin and vitamin A (236 IU/100g).

-Being soft and fresh cheese, cottage contains modest levels of minerals, especially calcium (10% of RDI), phosphorus (22% of RDI) and magnesium.
+Being soft and fresh cheese, the cottage contains modest levels of minerals, especially calcium (10% of RDI), phosphorus (22% of RDI), and magnesium.

 |Dietary Fiber||0 g||0%|